TypicalNerds/Open-Android-Radio/README.md

 Open Android Radio is an experimental project intended as a internet radio client for mobile devices.

 # Features
--Add/Remove Radio Stations
+- Add/Remove Radio Stations
--Listen to Radio Stations with Ease
+- Listen to Radio Stations with Ease
--Simple Clean UI
+- Simple Clean UI
--No Tracking (as far as I'm aware)
+- No Tracking (as far as I'm aware)
--No Images Saved to User Device, all are accessed from over the web
+- No Images Saved to User Device, all are accessed from over the web

 # Features in development
--Background Playback
+- Background Playback
--Change Station Order
+- Change Station Order
--Edit Stations
+- Edit Stations
--Recovery from errors
+- Recovery from errors

 # It doesn't work, can you help?